IoanTivig/OpenDEP_Control/README.md

 If you want to use your DSRL camera without a capture card you will need to install [digiCamControl](https://digicamcontrol.com/).
 The software is tested with Agilent 33220A function generator, but it should work with other Agilent function generators as well.
 If you want to use other function generators, you will need to change the code in the function_generator.py file.
+Thes software doesn't run whitout a video camera connected.
+This will be resolved in the future.